snowmang1/culinary_ocean/README.md

 there is an error in the way that actix is handling 404's on the cloud.
 This error is causing the website to be completely blank and unusable.

+## To view website locally
+- pull the github branch trunk
+`git pull git@github.com:snowmang1/culinary_ocean.git`
+- from the parent dir of culinary ocean build and run the docker instance with docker compose `docker-compose build && docker-compose up`
+- the compiled wasm is included
+- the website can now be viewed from http://localhost:8080

 ## Core attributes
 - recipe database, cookbook social network.
 - individual accounts for each person.